gitkraken/gk-cli/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/gitkraken-cli)

-`gk` is available as a downloadable binary from the [releases page][].
+`gk` is available as a downloadable binary from the [releases page](https://github.com/gitkraken/gk-cli/releases).
 Once you have it, add it to your binaries folder:

 ```bash
 mv ~/Downloads/gk /usr/local/bin/gk